Leaderboard

 2 points

-That sounds a wee bit like the claim that the NHS in Scotland is OK because it is allegedly better than the NHS in England.
+7. That sounds a wee bit like the claim that the NHS in Scotland is OK because it is allegedly better than the NHS in England.
 What I am saying is that there are SOME Inverness fans, including those booing loudly at full time on Saturday, who have been very quick and early to turn on various parts of the club.
 One concern I have is that, notwithstanding the fact that the team's situation is indeed very bad, some fans are already assuming that relegation is inevitable so are demanding a reckoning now rather than at the end of the season.
-It's just as well James Vincent didn't come to that conclusion in the 2015 Scottish Cup Final, or the scorers of the four goals after Ayr United went 3-0 up or the team and management after Dundee built up a huge lead in 2010.2 points
+It's just as well James Vincent didn't come to that conclusion in the 2015 Scottish Cup Final, or the scorers of the four goals after Ayr United went 3-0 up or the team and management after Dundee built up a huge lead in 2010.

-Sugar daddies are great while they are there but when the plug is pulled, the consequences are devastating.
+8. Sugar daddies are great while they are there but when the plug is pulled, the consequences are devastating.
 You just have to look at Gretna, Rangers and Nairn County to name but three.
 It isn't sustainable.
 I must also say again that I find this expectation that directors and wealthy people should be expected to subsidise loss making football clubs.
-The root cause of the problem is that players just about everywhere are paid more - often far, far more - than their realistic market rate.1 point
+The root cause of the problem is that players just about everywhere are paid more - often far, far more - than their realistic market rate.

 1 point